How to make a super easy beautiful handmade bag …

 I think I’ve figured out a super cute holiday gift idea for my sisters and girlfriends this year.
 I’ll be creating some more versions of this fun handmade bag.
 And here’s the MOST quirky cool part…

 This handmade bag was made out of a placemat.
-Yep, a $4.99 (and I think it was even on SALE 🙂 placemat.
+Yep, a $4.99 (and I think it was even on SALE for less 🙂 placemat.

 Then I found a couple more fun placemats…these even had tassels!

 You can use any woven-type of placemat for this project.
-I linked a couple options below.
+I linked to a couple options below.
+Just click on one you like to check it out.

 - placemat of your choice (try to find one with tassels if you like that look. you can make them yourself, but it’s much easier if they come with your placemat!)
 Sources for the ones used in this post: